citp/privacy-policy-historical/d/da/dat/datingscripts.co.uk.md

-> *The following text is extracted and transformed from the datingscripts.co.uk privacy policy that was archived on 2005-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051220063807id_/http%3A//datingscripts.co.uk/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the datingscripts.co.uk privacy policy that was archived on 2010-05-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100507000855id_/http%3A//datingscripts.co.uk/emeeting-legal/privacy) for the most accurate reproduction.*

-# Dating Software - eMeeting Dating Scripts

-eMeeting/ Website Privacy Policy

-Please read our website privacy policy

-### eMeeting Privacy Policy
+#

 Your privacy is important to us.
 We want you to feel comfortable using eMeeting services.
 Because we gather certain types of information about the users of eMeeting services, we feel you should fully understand what information we gather and how we use that information. eMeeting employees are required to familiarize themselves with this privacy policy as a condition of their employment, and any employee violating the policy is subject to disciplinary action.
 What information does eMeeting gather?

   * What information does eMeeting gather?
     * When you register for a account on this website, eMeeting obtains contact information, such as your name, address, and phone number.
 When you use eMeeting service, our systems record information about your session, such as the dates and times of use, and the specific Internet address assigned to you. eMeeting also tracks requests you make for information on eMeeting products and services, and responses you provide to eMeeting surveys.
 Finally, eMeeting keeps records of your payment history and communications you have with eMeeting support team.
 Except in extraordinary circumstances (when we receive a court order, to protect the company's rights or property, or in emergencies where someone's safety is at risk), eMeeting does not keep track of what sites you visit when you are using the service.